Resilient Together: The Point

 resilience initiatives across the municipal government and in collaboration with the residents of Salem.
 This includes

 managing programs and projects, as well as collaborating with other Departments and local organizations.
-Since 2022,
+From 2022

-2021.
-This project focuses on The Point (El Punto), a vibrant and culturally rich neighborhood in Salem, identified as a
+Resilient Together: The Point (El Punto) focused on El Punto, a vibrant and culturally rich neighborhood in Salem that was

-high-priority area due to its heightened vulnerability to climate risks and socioeconomic challenges
+identified as a priority area due to its vulnerability to climate-related impacts and socioeconomic challenges.
+Throughout the

-resiliencepriorities and to build capacity to actively participate in public decision-making processes.
-In this process,
+local leadership, and build community capacity to participate in public decision-making processes.

-Action Research (PAR) Community Researchers and the Climate Resilience Leadership Council (CRLC).
-Each of these
+Community Researchers and the Climate Resilience Leadership Council (CRLC).
+Over the course of the project, these

 Welcome to The Point (El Punto)